-A graduate certificate in emergency management is also available for non-degree students who wish to specialize in the area of emergency management.
+A graduate certificate in emergency management is also available for nondegree students who wish to specialize in the area of emergency management.
 Please refer to the Emergency Management section of this Bulletin for requirements for the graduate certificate in emergency management.

-REQUIRED EMERGENCY MANAGEMENT COURSES FOR THE MPA WITH A CONCENTRATION IN EMERGENCY MANAGEMENT
+REQUIRED COURSES FOR THE MPA WITH A MAJOR IN PUBLIC ADMINISTRATION AND A CONCENTRATION IN EMERGENCY MANAGEMENT

-A total of 39 semester hours is required for this degree program.
-The student must complete 15 semester hours in the emergency management concentration courses, 18 semester hours in required public administration courses, and six semester hours in electives (three semester hours of electives if an internship is required).
+A total of 39 semester hours is required for the degree.
+The student must complete 24 semester hours in required public administration courses (which includes an internship if a waiver is not granted for prior administrative experience) and 15 semester hours in the Emergency Management concentration.